 Avoid placing ties directly over the injured area.
 You should fasten the splint tightly enough to hold the body part still, but not so tightly that the ties will cut off the person’s circulation.

-According to the Mayo Clinic, the injured person may be suffering from shock if he or she is feeling faint or taking only short, rapid breaths.
-In this case, try to lay the person down without affecting the injured body part.
-If possible, you should elevate his or her legs and position his or her head slightly below heart level.
-(Mayo)
+The injured person may be experiencing shock, which might include them feeling faint or taking only short, rapid breaths.
+In this case, try to lay them down without affecting the injured body part.
+If possible, you should elevate their legs and position their head slightly below heart level.

-After you have applied the splint and the injured body part is no longer able to move, call 911 or take your loved one to the nearest urgent care clinic or emergency room for a check-up and further treatment.
+After you’ve applied the splint and the injured body part is no longer able to move, call 911 or your local emergency services.
+You can also take your loved one to the nearest urgent care clinic or emergency room (ER).

 The hand is an especially difficult area to immobilize.
-The University of Maryland Medical Center has the following tips for splinting a hand:
+Here are some tips for making your own hand splint.

 Finally, secure the cloth with tape or ties.
 Make sure to leave the fingertips uncovered.
 This will allow you to check for signs of poor circulation.

-Once the hand splint is on, seek medical attention at an emergency room or urgent care center as soon as possible.
+Once the hand splint is on, seek medical attention at an ER or urgent care center as soon as possible.